BICENTENNIAL TRIBUTE

 V: You forgot ze spy hole in ze pyjama closet, ze Englischer Lord

-B(outraged): Outrageous! - in England we do not spy for scandalous extra-maritals - we gossip and rumour-monger with skill and speed (shakes head at intruders) for shame! - and you, her Parish Priest!
+B(is outraged): Outrageous!
+In England we do not spy for scandalous extra-maritals - we gossip and rumour-monger with skill and speed (shakes head at intruders) for shame! - and you, her Parish Priest - why, I'm appalled!

 PP: Milord - you must understand that in Italy, an unmarried girl naturally wishes to be married

-V: If she can marry and love at the same time, it is a good plan - at any rate she must love - but not love a married English man
+V: If she can marry and love at the same time, that is an excellent plan - at any rate she must love - but not love a married English man

 B calms and paces

-B: I respect your earnest petitions - and on my honour as an acknowledged keeper of Nine Muses - I left her as sweet-tempered and quiet a being as I found her - and wish nothing so much as a respectable seventy year old husband for her
+B: I respect your earnest petitions - moreover, upon my honour as an acknowledged keeper of Nine Muses - I left her as sweet-tempered and quiet a being as I found her - and wish Angelina nothing so much as marriage to respectable seventy-year-old Grand Seigneur

 Papa: Very well - shall we part as gentlemen?